Montgomery County Medical Malpractice Lawyers

 A patient is never more vulnerable than when they’re under anesthesia.
 Even the slightest miscalculation or failure to recognize a problem can have catastrophic consequences.
 Some victims emerge from surgery suffering brain damage.
 Anesthesia miscalculations may occur due to an overdose of anesthesia, improper intubating, defective equipment, and failure to monitor vital signs.
 These miscalculations can sometimes even result in death.

-Get Advice From An Experienced Medical Malpractice Attorney.
+Get Advice From An Experienced Medical Malpractice Lawyer.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

 Post-operative negligence includes inadequate or improper patient monitoring, incorrect administration of medication, improper sterilization techniques, unsafe patient movement resulting in falls, and more.
 Likewise, improper discharge refers to the early release of a patient before they’re well enough to leave the supervision of the hospital.
 In these cases, patients who are released early may find that their health worsens and they have to return for additional medical treatment.
 In more serious cases, improper discharge can lead to death if the patient is dependent on support from the hospital to stay alive.